 Education and Experience

-I received my Master’s degree in Systems Counseling from the LIOS College of Saybrook University in 2010 and am a Washington State Licensed Mental Health Counselor Associate – LMHCA.
-In addition to my private practice, I work for Youth Eastside Services as a Youth and Family Counselor and I am a Mentor Coordinator for their SUCCESS Mentoring Program.
+I received my Master’s degree in Systems Counseling from the LIOS College of Saybrook University in 2010 and I am a Washington State Licensed Mental Health Counselor #MC 60161165.

-I have counseled adults, couples, families of all types and individual youths ages 6 to 18 for the past 3 years.
+I have been working with adults, couples, families of all types and individual teens and tweens since 2009.
 I frequently work with issues of anxiety, depression, identity, self-esteem, attention, grief, trauma, sex-related issues, domestic violence and substance abuse.
 I have supported clients through the challenges of adolescence, aging, illness, divorce and integration into U.S. culture…as well as the stresses of everyday life and relationships.